Emerging Wineries: Dewey-Humboldt

 A family of four poses on an orange tractor in front of their vineyard with a brown dog.

 Friends Keith and D’Alene Moore at Mogollon Vineyards have been an inspiration and influence from the collaboration they shared, as they all started their winemaking ventures about the same time, taking a lot of their first steps together.
-Other influences have been the past and present instructors at Yavapai College—Nikki Check and Michael Pierce.
+Other influences have been the past and present instructors at Yavapai College, including Nikki Check and Michael Pierce.

 Grape varieties grown at AZ Setting Sun are Primitivo, Albariño, Carménère, Petite Sirah, and Cinsault.
-Sangiovese sourced from Golden Rule Vineyards in Willcox, about an hour south of Tucson, is in the barrel and will be bottled in the fall of 2021.
+Sangiovese sourced from Golden Rule Vineyards in Arizona’s Willcox Wine Region, about an hour south of Tucson, was bottled in 2021.
 AZ Setting Sun Vineyard plans to eventually have a winery building and a tasting room to serve their wines and other Arizona labels.

 These two Dewey-Humboldt vineyards are definitely ones to watch.
-Mogollon Vineyards is open with award-winning wine, food, and entertainment.
+Mogollon Vineyards is open with award-winning wine, food and entertainment.
 AZ Setting Sun Vineyard is not open to the public yet, but it’s close behind!
-Watch for their first vintage.

 AZ Setting Sun Vineyard